Max-Montag/fireworks.js/README.md

         'maxSparkAmount': 100,
         'minLaunchAcc': 16,
         'maxLaunchAcc': 24,
-        'mode': 'auto', // can be 'manual' or 'auto', default ist 'auto' 'wordDuration': 4, // time between words in seconds }
+        'wordDuration': 4, // time between words in seconds

+        /*
+            mode can be:
+                - 'manual'
+                - 'auto'
+                - 'random'
+                - 'hearts'
+                - 'smileys'
+                - 'cash
+                - 'mixed *' -> * can be any shape like 'hearts', 'smileys' or 'cash'
+                - default ist 'auto'
+        */

+        'mode' = 'mixed hearts';
+    }
 );
 ```